Pine Nut Mountains Herd Management Area (HMA)

 Dominant vegetation consists of pinyon-pine, juniper, sagebrush, cheatgrass, Indian ricegrass, pine bluegrass, Sandberg bluegrass, Thurber needlegrass, and bottlebrush squirreltail.

 The appropriate management level for this HMA is between 119 to 179 horses.
 Most coat colors can be found among the Pine Nut horses.
 The horses generally stand 13 to 14 hands tall (52 to 56 inches measured from the ground to the top of their withers).
-It is generally accepted that these horses originated from escaped ranch stock and a Shetland pony stud horse which accounts for their generally small size and stubborn nature.
+It is generally accepted that these horses originated from escaped ranch stock.

 Due to the close proximity to Carson City and Dayton Nevada, horses can sometimes be seen from paved roads, i.e. Deer Run in Carson City and the end of Dayton Valley Road, Dayton.
 Four wheel drive vehicles are recommended for travel within the HMA, wild horses are sometimes seen from the lower end of Old Como Road.
 The first couple of miles are usually accessible with a sedan, but four wheel drive vehicles are recommended past the first several miles.